Khedda

 The khedda practice and other methods of trapping or capturing elephants have been discontinued since 1973 following the enactment of a law under Schedule I of the Wildlife Protection Act, 1972, declaring the Indian elephant to be a highly endangered species.
 In the case of elephants which cause extensive damage by encroaching into human habitations and damaging crops, the forest department has the authority to capture them.

 Etymology

-Khedda is a word in the Hindi language meaning a "ditch", which was used as a trap to capture many wild elephants.
+Khedda is a word in the Kannada language meaning "to forcefully chase something".
 Prior to introduction of this system the method used to trap wild elephants was a pit system.

 History

 An early description of a khedda was written by the Greek explorer and ambassador to India, Megasthenes (ca. 350 – 290 BC), on which Strabo based his account in Geographica.
 The description was similar to the modern technique.
 Female elephants were used as bait.
 When the captured elephants were worn out by famine and combat with tame elephants, their legs were tied.
 Finally their necks were lacerated, and leather straps inserted in the cuts "so that they submit to their bonds through pain, and so remain quiet."

 Man-elephant conflict is a major factor in either capturing them or hunting them for economic purpose.
 Four methods of trapping them have been practiced.
 These methods are: by trapping them in pits; by kheddah operations for capturing a herd of elephants, by driving into kheddas or enclosures, or driving the herd through the river-drive method; by noosing them with the help of mahouts sitting on the backs of trained elephants, mostly adopted to capture single elephants; and using decoy or lure by tamed female elephants and then spearing them.